davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ![Color gradients](/buddhabrot/color_gradients.png)

-### Generating the Tiles / Zoom Levels
+### Displaying the Output

+Generating a single huge image file is only feasible up to a couple of hundred megapixels.
+We had already hit some kind of Windows limit with the first 500 megapixel version so a better solution was needed.

+After exploring different deep-zoom options, the one that made the most sense to me was to use a web mapping library.
+Satellite views on things like Google Maps are the exact same concept as showing a large Buddhabrot rendering - a massive amount of image data that can be displayed at different zoom levels, where only the visible portion is loaded.

 I used a framework called [Leaflet](http://leafletjs.com/) to display the final result images.
 Each of the 256 x 256 regions from the trajectory map was converted to a tile image.
 Those tiles represent the deepest zoom level of the Buddhabrot.
-Map frameworks like Leaflet load different sets of images for the different zoom levels - 4 tiles would be represented by 1 when zoomed out a level.
+Map frameworks like Leaflet load different sets of images for the different zoom levels.
+4 tiles would be represented by 1 when zoomed out a level.

 ![Zoom levels](/buddhabrot/zoom_levels.png)